02524/myinternshipproject/README.md

 # myinternshipproject
+REGISTRATION FORM
-A Dynamic and user-friendly registration form using html and css project objective:user interaction design and HTML/CSS integration Requirement and Feature:
+A Dynamic and user-friendly registration form using html and css Project objective:user interaction design and HTML/CSS integration Requirement and Feature:
 -->username feild
 -->email feild